pretix/pretix-docs/docs/tutorial/event.md

 !!!
 Warning

     Unlocking the color and font settings is not reversible.
     Only click the :btn:🔓 Unlock: button if you are absolutely positive that your event shop should have different color and font settings than your organizer's public profile.
     Once the settings have been unlocked, they have to be adjusted independently for this event.

-By default, the section with color and font settings is locked and we can only change them on the on organizer level.
+By default, the section with color and font settings is locked and we can only change them on the organizer level.
 We are going to leave the settings here locked since that makes it easier to keep the shop designs consistent.

 ## Conclusion